andrzej-malina/retail-prediction/README.md

 # retail-prediction
-Retail prediction - DW competition
+Retail prediction - predition whether goods sold by e-commerce shop will be returned or not